-You have to find a way to motivate your senior to finish high school strong and impress whatever college he will try to get into now.
+You have to find a way to motivate your senior to finish high school strong and impress whatever college they will try to get into now.
 Yes, that’s still possible.

 Get proactive and devise a plan Your teen might want to give up on the whole idea of college.
-Discourage this reaction and talk about her other options instead.
+Discourage this reaction and talk about their other options instead.

 If you haven’t already, make an appointment with your student’s guidance counselor so that all of you can work together to create Plan B. Yours is not the first kid she’s seen this happen to.
 She might be able to call a few colleges to find out what prevented your senior from receiving an acceptance.
 That information can be helpful.